IAG Bylaws adopted by the IAG Council

 - Establish Inter-commission Committees and IAG Projects.

-- Appoint a Committee for reviewing and updating the IAG Statutes and Bylaws when deemed necessary.
+- Appoint a Committee, known as the Cassinis Committee, for reviewing and updating the IAG Statutes and Bylaws when deemed necessary.

-- Confirm the Assistant Secretaries of the Association.
+- Confirm the Assistant Secretaries (if any) of the IAG.

 - Confirm the links between Commissions and Services.

-- Appoint the Vice President of each Commis- sion.
+- Appoint the Vice President of each Commission, the President of GGOS, and the President of each ICC.

 - Appoint representatives to external bodies.